jameshume/jehtech/src/html/ble.md

 <p></p>

 #### Connection (Event)

+> The most common way to achieve two-way communication in Bluetooth Low Energy is to use connections.
+> In addition, a connection grants you benefits like higher data throughput, mechanisms to handle
+> packet loss, and added security.
+> -- Nordic Academy
+<p></p>

 Establishing a connection requires two devices, one acting as a peripheral that is currently advertising, and one acting as a central that is currently scanning.

 * Start of a group of data packets, sent from the master to the slave and back.
+* Connection no longer uses ad channels, but other 37 data channels.
+* Connection parameters include:
+    * Connection interval
+    * Supervision timeout
+    * Prehipheral latency
+    * PHY radio mode
+    * Data length and MTU
 * Done periodically until connection is closed/lost.
 * Advertises has short RX window after each advert to listen for incoming connection requests.
     * Perhipheral mostly has to accept connection req (and disconnect later if it wants) unless accpt list filter is used.